California Institute of Technology: 21st century

 Since 2000, the Einstein Papers Project has been located at Caltech.
 The project was established in 1986 to assemble, preserve, translate, and publish papers selected from the literary estate of Albert Einstein and from other collections.

 In fall 2008, the freshman class was 42% female, a record for Caltech's undergraduate enrollment.
 In the same year, the Institute concluded a six-year-long fund-raising campaign.
 The campaign raised more than $1.4 billion from about 16,000 donors.
 Nearly half of the funds went into the support of Caltech programs and projects.

 In 2010, Caltech, in partnership with Lawrence Berkeley National Laboratory and headed by Professor Nathan Lewis, established a DOE Energy Innovation Hub aimed at developing revolutionary methods to generate fuels directly from sunlight.
 This hub, the Joint Center for Artificial Photosynthesis, will receive up to $122 million in federal funding over five years.

-Since 2012, Caltech began to offer classes through massive open online courses (MOOCs) under Coursera, from 2013, edX. and bootcamps.
+Since 2012, Caltech began to offer classes through massive open online courses (MOOCs) under Coursera, from 2013, edX.
+Since 2020, Caltech’s Center for Technology and Management Education (CTME) has provided professional certificate programs and bootcamps targeted at working professionals.
+Beginning in 2022, CTME faced a class-action lawsuit alleging that its cybersecurity bootcamp was misleadingly marketed as a Caltech program, despite being fully designed and taught by the third-party company Simplilearn without Caltech faculty involvement.
+The lawsuit asserted that students were misled by the use of Caltech branding.
+In response, Caltech announced it would end its partnership with Simplilearn and restructure CTME programs under internal oversight.